 A midwest guy lookin' to tell stories from coast to coast

-As a performing artist it is my desire to create spaces where humans have the opportunity to connect with one another in order that they may transcend the mundane; ignite the soul's passion to live, reflect, and transform beyond the walls of the theatre.
+As a performing artist it is my desire to tell stories and create spaces where humans have the opportunity to connect with one another in order to understand and be understood, to

 Thanks for checking out my site!